University Credits

 your level.

 with your grade.
-The grade on your certificate are given on an
+The grade on your certificate is given on an

-A-F system where A is best and F is worst, in general receiving
+A-F system where A is best and F is worst.
+Receiving

-a D means you accomplished successfully more than 50 percent which
+a D generally means you successfully accomplished more than 50 percent, which

 by your university.
 The grades are based on attendance, participation,